radial/docs/design/wheels.md

 # The Wheel

-The wheel is the standard model for packaging your entire stack.
+The Wheel is the standard model for packaging your entire stack.
 You can see an example repository [here](https://github.com/radial/template-wheel) to get a more complete sense of how such a thing would work.
 While some components of the Wheel repository are works-in-progress and subject to change, it's still worth explaining here to get a sense of what I hoped to achieve with it.

+Note that what is described here is a Wheel repository.
+It is a single repository that can be used in conjunction with container orchestration to produce the "running" Wheel, which is a collection of interchangeable containers.

 ## File structure